 Notification Requirements.
-A unitholder who sells any of his units is generally required to notify us in writing of that sale within 30 days after the sale (or, if earlier, January 15 of the year following the sale).
+A unitholder who sells any of his common units generally is required to notify us in writing of that sale within 30 days after the sale (or, if earlier, January 15 of the year following the sale).
 A purchaser of units who purchases units from another unitholder is also generally required to notify us in writing of that purchase within 30 days after the purchase.
 Upon receiving such notifications, we are required to notify the IRS of that transaction and to furnish specified information to the transferor and transferee.
 Failure to notify us of a purchase may, in some cases, lead to the imposition of penalties.
 However, these reporting requirements do not apply to a sale by an individual who is a citizen of the United States and who effects the sale or exchange through a broker who will satisfy such requirements.

-Technical Termination.
-We will be considered to have been terminated for tax purposes if there are sales or exchanges which, in the aggregate, constitute 50% or more of the total interests in our capital and profits within a twelve-month period.
-For purposes of measuring whether the 50% threshold is reached, multiple sales of the same interest are counted only once.
-A technical termination results in the closing of our taxable year for all unitholders.
-In the case of a unitholder reporting on a taxable year other than a fiscal year ending December 31, the closing of our taxable year may result in more than twelve months of our taxable income or loss being includable in his taxable income for the year of termination.
-A technical termination occurring on a date other than December 31 will result in us filing two tax returns (and unitholders could receive two Schedules K-1 if the relief discussed below is not available) for one fiscal year and the cost of the preparation of these returns will be borne by all common unitholders.
-We would be required to make new tax elections after a technical termination, including a new election under Section 754 of the Internal Revenue Code, and a technical termination would result in a deferral of our deductions for depreciation.
-A technical termination could also result in penalties if we were unable to determine that the termination had occurred.
-Moreover, a technical termination might either accelerate the application of, or subject us to, any tax legislation enacted before the termination.
-The IRS has recently announced a publicly traded partnership technical termination relief program whereby, if a publicly traded partnership that technically terminated requests publicly traded partnership technical termination relief and such relief is granted by the IRS, among other things, the partnership will only have to provide one Schedule K-1 to unitholders for the year notwithstanding two partnership tax years.
+Constructive Termination.
+We will be considered to have technically terminated for federal income tax purposes if there is a sale or exchange of 50 percent or more of the total interests in our capital and profits within a twelve-month period.
+For purposes of determining whether the 50 percent threshold has been met, multiple sales of the same unit will be counted only once.
+While we would continue our existence as a Delaware limited partnership, our technical termination would, among other things, result in the closing of our taxable year for all unitholders, which would result in us filing two tax returns (and our unitholders could receive two Schedules K-1 if relief was not available, as described below) for one fiscal year.
+Our termination could also result in a significant deferral of depreciation deductions allowable in computing our taxable income.
+In the case of a unitholder reporting on a taxable year other than a calendar year, the closing of our taxable year may also result in more than twelve months of our taxable income or loss being includable in his taxable income for the year of termination.
+Our termination currently would not affect our classification as a partnership for federal income tax purposes, but instead, we would be treated as a new partnership for federal income tax purposes.
+If treated as a new partnership, we must make new tax elections, including a new election under Section 754 of the Internal Revenue Code, and could be subject to penalties if we are unable to determine that a technical termination occurred.
+The IRS has announced a relief procedure whereby if a publicly traded partnership that has technically terminated requests and the IRS grants special relief, among other things, the partnership may be permitted to provide only a single Schedule K-1 to unitholders for the tax years in which the termination occurs.

-Uniformity of Units
+Uniformity of Common Units

-Because we cannot match transferors and transferees of units, we must maintain uniformity of the economic and tax characteristics of the units to a purchaser of these units.
+Because we cannot match transferors and transferees of common units, we must maintain uniformity of the economic and tax characteristics of the common units to a purchaser of these units.
 In the absence of uniformity, we may be unable to completely comply with a number of federal income tax requirements, both statutory and regulatory.
-A lack of uniformity can result from a literal application of Treasury Regulation Section 1.167(c)-1(a)(6) and Treasury Regulation Section 1.197-2(g)(3).
-Any non-uniformity could have a negative impact on the value of the units.
-Please read "-Tax Consequences of Unit Ownership-Section 754 Election."
+A lack of uniformity can result from a literal application of Treasury Regulation Section 1.167(c)-1(a)(6).
+Any non-uniformity could have a negative impact on the value of the common units.
+Please read "-Tax Consequences of Common Unit Ownership-Section 754 Election."